liferay/liferay-docs/devGuide/en/chapters/03-developing-portlet-applications.markdown

   `templates-importer/templates/application_display/[your application display template type]/`.
 - **Dynamic Data List:** Edit the template by clicking on Manage Data Definition.
 Click on *Manage Templates* from the Actions menu of the structure that your template is linked to.
-Choose the template that you want export.
+Choose the template that you want to export.
   Copy and paste its contents into a new FTL or VM file and place it in `templates-importer/templates/display_template/[structure name]/` or `templates-importer/templates/form_template/[structure name]/`